KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-LKY-TIC by djey47](https://github.com/djey47/MMM-LKY-TIC)

 1. Recommendation - Found 'uses: actions/checkout@v3' in file `ci.yml`: Replace it with v4.
-2. `ci.yml`: Change file extention from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-3. Typo - Found 'MagicMirror2' in file `README.md`: Replace it with `MagicMirror²`.
+2. Typo - Found 'MagicMirror2' in file `README.md`: Replace it with `MagicMirror²`.
-4. Typo - Found 'MagicMirror2' in file `package.json`: Replace it with `MagicMirror²`.
+3. Typo - Found 'MagicMirror2' in file `package.json`: Replace it with `MagicMirror²`.
-5. Deprecated - Found 'electron-rebuild' in file `package.json`: Replace it with `@electron/rebuild`
+4. Deprecated - Found 'electron-rebuild' in file `package.json`: Replace it with `@electron/rebuild`
-6. Typo - Found 'Magic Mirror' in file `module.ts`: Replace it with `MagicMirror²`.
+5. Typo - Found 'Magic Mirror' in file `module.ts`: Replace it with `MagicMirror²`.
-7. Typo - Found 'Magic Mirror' in file `helper.ts`: Replace it with `MagicMirror²`.
+6. Typo - Found 'Magic Mirror' in file `helper.ts`: Replace it with `MagicMirror²`.
-8. Typo - Found 'Magic Mirror' in file `helper_impl.ts`: Replace it with `MagicMirror²`.
+7. Typo - Found 'Magic Mirror' in file `helper_impl.ts`: Replace it with `MagicMirror²`.
-9. Typo - Found 'MagicMirror2' in file `init-mmm.ts`: Replace it with `MagicMirror²`.
+8. Typo - Found 'MagicMirror2' in file `init-mmm.ts`: Replace it with `MagicMirror²`.

 ## [MMM-LOLESPORTS-SCHEDULES by xadamxk](https://github.com/xadamxk/MMM-LOLESPORTS-SCHEDULES)